E Gypsy Major

 The tones in these chords correspond to the tones of the E Gypsy Major scale.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

 The E Gypsy Major consists of seven notes.
 These can be described as intervals, based on semi-notes or steps on the guitar fingerboard, written as 1 - 3 - 1 - 2 - 1 - 3 - 1 from the first note to the next octave.

-The scale can be played on the guitar from different starting positions in which E functions as the root tone.
+The scale can be played on the guitar from different starting positions in which E functions as the tonic.